Harmonizer#

 Note

-Now that standalone mutable attribtues are supported in the description symbol resolution process, mutable attribute harmonizers are no longer needed, allowing for more streamlined code.
+Now that standalone mutable attributes are supported in the description symbol resolution process, mutable attribute harmonizers are no longer needed, allowing for more streamlined code.
 For example:

 rotate_H: